-ERG Renew S.p.A. exercised the call option on the remaining 20% of the share capital of ERG Wind Investments Ltd for a value of EUR
+ERG Renew S.p.A. exercised the call option on the remaining 20% of the share capital of ERG Wind Investments Ltd for a value of EUR professional opportunities outside the ERG Group.

 7.4 million (company formerly known as IP Maestrale Investments Ltd acquired from International Power Consolidated Holdings for 80%), as envisaged by the agreements entered into with International Power Consolidated Holdings Ltd in 2012.